Shanghai Cooperation Organization in brief. Shanghai Cooperation Organization. Dossier. What is the SCO Business Council

 Secretariat.

-2. The functions and procedures for the work of the SCO bodies, with the exception of the Regional Anti-Terrorist Structure, are determined by the relevant provisions, which are approved by the Council of Heads of State.
+2. The functions and operating procedures of the SCO bodies, with the exception of the Regional Anti-Terrorist Structure, are determined by the relevant provisions, which are approved by the Council of Heads of State.

-3. The Council of Heads of State may decide to establish other bodies of the SCO.
-The creation of new bodies is formalized in the form of additional protocols to this Charter, which enter into force in the manner prescribed by Article 21 of this Charter.
+3. The Council of Heads of State may decide to create other SCO bodies.
+The creation of new bodies is formalized in the form of additional protocols to this Charter, which come into force in the manner prescribed by Article 21 of this Charter.

 Council of Heads of State

-The Council of Heads of State is the supreme body of the SCO.
-It determines the priorities and develops the main directions of the Organization's activities, resolves the fundamental issues of its internal structure and functioning, interaction with other states and international organizations, and also considers the most pressing international problems.
+The Council of Heads of State is the highest body of the SCO.
+He determines priorities and develops the main directions of the Organization’s activities, decides fundamental issues its internal structure and functioning, interaction with other states and international organizations, and also considers the most pressing international problems.

 The Council meets for regular meetings once a year.
-The chairmanship at a meeting of the Council of Heads of State shall be carried out by the head of state - the organizer of the next meeting.
-The venue for the next meeting of the Council is determined, as a rule, in the Russian alphabetical order of the names of the SCO member states.
+The chairmanship at a meeting of the Council of Heads of State is carried out by the head of state - the organizer of the next meeting.
+The location of the next meeting of the Council is determined, as a rule, in the order of the Russian alphabet of the names of the SCO member states.

 Council of Heads of Government (Prime Ministers)

-The Council of Heads of Government (Prime Ministers) adopts the budget of the Organization, considers and decides on the main issues related to specific, especially economic, areas of development of interaction within the framework of the Organization.
+The Council of Heads of Government (Prime Ministers) adopts the Organization's budget, considers and resolves major issues related to specific, especially economic, areas of development of interaction within the Organization.

 The Council meets for regular meetings once a year.
-The meeting of the Council is chaired by the head of government (Prime Minister) of the state in whose territory the meeting is held.
+The Council meeting is chaired by the head of government (Prime Minister) of the state in whose territory the meeting is being held.

-The venue of the next meeting of the Council is determined by prior agreement of the heads of government (prime ministers) of the Member States.
+The location of the next meeting of the Council is determined by prior agreement of the heads of government (prime ministers) of the member states.

 Council of Foreign Ministers

-The Council of Foreign Ministers considers the current activities of the Organization, the preparation of a meeting of the Council of Heads of State and the holding of consultations within the framework of the Organization on International Problems.
+The Council of Foreign Ministers considers issues of the current activities of the Organization, preparation for a meeting of the Council of Heads of State and consultations within the Organization on international problems.
 The Council may, if necessary, make statements on behalf of the SCO.

-The chairmanship of the Council shall be exercised by the Minister of Foreign Affairs of the Member State of the Organization on whose territory the regular meeting of the Council of Heads of State is held, for a period starting from the date of completion of the last ordinary meeting of the Council of Heads of State and ending with the date of the ordinary meeting of the Council of Heads of State.
+The Council is presided over by the Minister of Foreign Affairs of the state member of the Organization on whose territory the next meeting of the Council of Heads of State is held, for the period starting from the date of completion of the last regular meeting of the Council of Heads of State and ending with the date of the next meeting of the Council of Heads of State.

-The Chairman of the Council of Ministers of Foreign Affairs represents the Organization in the implementation of external contacts in accordance with the Regulations on the Procedure of the Council.
+The Chairman of the Council of Ministers of Foreign Affairs, when carrying out external contacts, represents the Organization in accordance with the Regulations on the procedure for the work of the Council.

-In accordance with the decisions of the Council of Heads of State and the Council of Heads of Government (Prime Ministers), the heads of sectoral ministries and / or departments of the Member States hold meetings on a regular basis to consider specific issues of developing cooperation in relevant areas within the framework of the SCO.
+In accordance with the decisions of the Council of Heads of State and the Council of Heads of Government (Prime Ministers), heads of line ministries and/or departments of member states regularly hold meetings to consider specific issues of developing interaction in relevant areas within the SCO.

-The chairmanship is carried out by the head of the relevant ministry and / or department of the host state of the meeting.
-The place and time of the meeting will be agreed in advance.
+The chairmanship is carried out by the head of the relevant ministry and/or department of the state organizing the meeting.
+The place and time of the meeting are agreed upon in advance.

-For the preparation and holding of meetings, by prior agreement of the Member States, working groups of experts can be created on a permanent or temporary basis, which carry out their activities in accordance with the work regulations approved at meetings of heads of ministries and / or departments.
+To prepare and conduct meetings, by prior agreement of the member states, working groups of experts can be created on a permanent or temporary basis, which carry out their activities in accordance with the work regulations approved at meetings of heads of ministries and/or departments.
 These groups are formed from representatives of ministries and/or departments of member states.

 Council of National Coordinators

-The Council of National Coordinators is the body of the SCO that coordinates and manages the current activities of the Organization.
-He carries out the necessary preparations for the meetings of the Council of Heads of State, the Council of Heads of Government (Prime Ministers) and the Council of Foreign Ministers.
-National Focal Points are appointed by each Member State in accordance with its internal rules and procedures.
+The Council of National Coordinators is the SCO body that coordinates and manages the current activities of the Organization.
+It carries out the necessary preparations for meetings of the Council of Heads of State, the Council of Heads of Government (Prime Ministers) and the Council of Foreign Ministers.
+National focal points are appointed by each Member State in accordance with its internal rules and procedures.

 The Council meets at least three times a year.
-The chairmanship of the Council is exercised by the national coordinator of the Member State of the Organization, on whose territory the regular meeting of the Council of Heads of State will be held, for a period starting from the date of completion of the last regular meeting of the Council of Heads of State and ending with the date of the regular meeting of the Council of Heads of State.
+The Council is presided over by the national coordinator of the member state of the Organization on whose territory the next meeting of the Council of Heads of State will be held, for the period starting from the date of completion of the last regular meeting of the Council of Heads of State and ending with the date of the next meeting of the Council of Heads of State.

-The Chairman of the Council of National Coordinators, on behalf of the Chairman of the Council of Ministers of Foreign Affairs, may represent the Organization in external contacts in accordance with the Regulations on the Procedure for the Council of National Coordinators.
+The Chairman of the Council of National Coordinators, on behalf of the Chairman of the Council of Ministers of Foreign Affairs, may represent the Organization in carrying out external contacts in accordance with the Regulations on the procedure for the work of the Council of National Coordinators.

-The Regional Anti-Terrorist Structure of the States Parties to the Shanghai Convention on Combating Terrorism, Separatism and Extremism of June 15, 2001, located in the city of Bishkek (Kyrgyz Republic) is a permanent body of the SCO.
+The regional anti-terrorist structure of the member states of the Shanghai Convention on Combating Terrorism, Separatism and Extremism of June 15, 2001, located in the city of Bishkek (Kyrgyz Republic), is a permanent body of the SCO.

-Its main tasks and functions, the principles of formation and financing, as well as the procedure for its activities are regulated by a separate international agreement concluded between the Member States, and other necessary documents adopted by them.
+Its main tasks and functions, principles of formation and financing, as well as the procedure for its activities are regulated by a separate international treaty concluded between the member states and other necessary documents adopted by them.

 Secretariat

 The Secretariat is a permanent administrative body of the SCO.
-It provides organizational and technical support for the events held within the framework of the SCO, prepares proposals for the organization's annual budget.
+It provides organizational and technical support for events held within the SCO and prepares proposals for the annual budget of the Organization.

 The Secretariat is headed by the Executive Secretary, who is approved by the Council of Heads of State on the proposal of the Council of Foreign Ministers.

-The Executive Secretary is appointed from among the citizens of the Member States on a rotational basis in the Russian alphabetical order of the names of the Member States for a period of three years without the right to renew for another term.
+The Executive Secretary is appointed from among the citizens of the Member States on a rotational basis in order of the Russian alphabet of the names of the Member States for a period of three years without the right of extension for the next term.

-The Deputy Executive Secretaries are approved by the Council of Foreign Ministers on the proposal of the Council of National Coordinators.
-They may not be representatives of the State for which the Executive Secretary is appointed.
+Deputy Executive Secretaries are approved by the Council of Foreign Ministers on the recommendation of the Council of National Coordinators.
+They cannot be representatives of the state from which the Executive Secretary is appointed.

-Secretariat officials are recruited from among the citizens of the Member States on a quota basis.
+Officials of the Secretariat are recruited from among citizens of Member States on a quota basis.

-In the performance of their duties, the Executive Secretary, his deputies and other officers of the Secretariat shall not seek or receive instructions from any Member State and/or government, organizations or individuals.
-They must refrain from any action that could affect their position as international officials responsible only to the SCO.
+When performing official duties The Executive Secretary, his deputies and other officials of the Secretariat shall not seek or receive instructions from any Member State and/or government, organization or individual.
+They must refrain from any actions that could affect their position as international officials responsible only to the SCO.

-Member States undertake to respect the international nature of the duties of the Executive Secretary, his deputies and Secretariat staff and not to influence them in the performance of their official duties.
+Member States undertake to respect the international nature of the duties of the Executive Secretary, his deputies and the staff of the Secretariat and not to influence them in the performance of their official duties.

-The seat of the SCO Secretariat is the city of Beijing (People's Republic of China).
+The location of the SCO Secretariat is Beijing (People's Republic of China).

 Financing

 The SCO has its own budget, which is formed and executed in accordance with a special Agreement between the member states.
-This Agreement also determines the amounts of contributions that Member States make annually to the budget of the Organization on the basis of the principle of shared participation.
+This Agreement also determines the amount of contributions that Member States make annually to the Organization's budget on a cost-sharing basis.

-Budget funds are directed to finance the permanent bodies of the SCO in accordance with the above-mentioned Agreement.
-The Member States bear the costs associated with the participation of their representatives and experts in the Organization's events.
+Budget funds are used to finance permanent SCO bodies in accordance with the above-mentioned Agreement.
+Member states independently bear the costs associated with the participation of their representatives and experts in the activities of the Organization.

 Membership

-The SCO is open for admission to membership of other states of the region, which undertake to comply with the purposes and principles of this Charter, as well as the provisions of other international treaties and documents adopted within the framework of the SCO.
+The SCO is open to admit as members other states in the region that undertake to comply with the goals and principles of this Charter, as well as the provisions of other international treaties and documents adopted within the SCO.

-The decision on the admission of new members to the SCO is made by the Council of Heads of State on the proposal of the Council of Foreign Ministers on the basis of an official application of the interested state sent to the current Chairman of the Council of Foreign Ministers.
+The decision on the admission of new members to the SCO is made by the Council of Heads of State upon the proposal of the Council of Foreign Ministers on the basis of an official application from the interested state sent to the current Chairman of the Council of Foreign Ministers.

-Membership in the SCO of a member state that violates the provisions of this Charter and / or systematically fails to fulfill its obligations under international treaties and documents concluded within the framework of the SCO may be suspended on the proposal of the Council of Foreign Ministers by decision of the Council of Heads of State.
+Membership in the SCO of a member state that violates the provisions of this Charter and/or systematically fails to fulfill its obligations under international treaties and documents concluded within the SCO may be suspended upon the proposal of the Council of Foreign Ministers by decision of the Council of Heads of State.
 If this state continues to violate its obligations, then the Council of Heads of State may decide to expel it from the SCO from a date determined by the Council itself.

 Any member state has the right to withdraw from the SCO by sending the depositary an official notice of withdrawal from this Charter no later than twelve months before the date of withdrawal.
-Obligations that have arisen during the period of participation in this Charter and other documents adopted within the framework of the SCO, bind the respective states until they are fully implemented.
+The obligations that arose during the period of participation in this Charter and other documents adopted within the SCO bind the relevant states until they are fully implemented.

 Relations with other states and international organizations